yunhaixiang/yunhaimath/research.md

 permalink: /research
 ---

-My interests mainly lie in arithmetic algebraic geometry and algebra.
+My interests mainly lie in arithmetic geometry and number theory.
 Topics I'm interested in include

 - \\(\mathbb A^1\\)-enumerative geometry
-- Brauer groups and rational points on varieties
+- Brauer groups and rational points
+- Geometric ramification theory
-- geometric ramification theory and higher class field theory
+- Higher dimensional class field theory

-- various topics in algebra
+I also have secondary interests in various topics in algebra.

 ### Publications
 - **This is the title of your paper** \\